aghArdeshir/aghardeshir.github.io/blog/draft-ownerless-software-and-deploy.md

 - As soon as people start funding it, the app becomes online, based on the configurations provided to it.
 The platform would be in charge of providing the domain name, the IP and deployments; all based on the configurations made.
 It can be a simple docker compose file, and a text file containing a subdomain!
 - Now if people find this idea/POC useful and see potential for growing, they will keep contributing to it, both in code, and in money.
 The good part: the amount you need to pay for using this service will be much much less than an average app on the market.
 Another good part: rich people also pay for poor people.
 - Also I'm not the only one with this need.
 Definitely there are other people around the world, who feel this, they will find this and everyone will contribute.
 And it is guaranteed that as longs as people find this useful and be active on it, both technically and financially, this app will keep working and growing, making families managing their finances easier.
+- Also people can contribute in form of advertising this app, it does not

 ## The Why